chepo92/Rpi_AccessPoint_and_Client/README.md

 Rpi3B configuration to use it as WiFi AP and Client simultaneously on the same onboard adapter of the Pi, this also allows the pi to share its internet conection (as a repeater), you can connect to your RPi without the need to be conected to a router nor ethernet, and operate "headless" or "WirelessHead" with the use of ssh or VNC server, having access to the desktop with a tablet or phone with VNC connect

 ## Configure WiFi client
-open /etc/wpa_supplicant/wpa_supplicant.conf and set ssid and pass of your router create a copy in the same folder with the name for your interface e.g interface wlan0 wpa_supplicant-wlan0.conf and set in it the ssid and pass of your router
+create a copy of /etc/wpa_supplicant/wpa_supplicant.conf  in the same folder with the name for your interface e.g interface wlan0 wpa_supplicant-wlan0.conf and set in it the ssid and pass of your router

 ## Install hostapd and dnsmasq
 in shell: